 The 2012 federal transportation bill-the Moving Ahead for Progress in the 21st Century Act (MAP-21)-expanded FHWA's authority to assign its full NEPA project-level decision-making responsibilities to all interested states.
-ADOT and FHWA signed an MOU on April 16, 2019, under the authority of 23 USC 327, through which FHWA assigned its full NEPA project-level decision-making responsibilities to ADOT.
+ADOT and FHWA signed an MOU renewal on June 25, 204, under the authority of 23 U.S.C.
+327, through which FHWA assigned its full NEPA project-level decision-making responsibilities to ADOT.
 This NEPA Assignment program covers all NEPA classes of action: CE activities not assigned to ADOT under its CE Assignment, EAs, and EISs.